iskhakov-s/algorithms_class/queues/queue/answers.md

 ## 3
 ### Give an example of a queue in a real life situation.
-A queue can represent waiting in line at a store.
+A queue can represent waiting in line to order food.

 ## 4
 ### Describe an algorithm for reversing a list using a queue.